Yannis100/netbox-prometheus-sd/README.md

                         __port__ label
   -f CUSTOM_FIELD, --custom-field CUSTOM_FIELD
-                        Netbox custom field to use to get the target labels
+                        Netbox custom field to use to get the target labels -t TENANT, --tenant TENANT
+                        Filter devices based on tenant -r, --device_role     Change snmp_exporter module to device_role slug name -d, --device-type     Change snmp_exporter module to device_type slug name -v, --virtual-chassis
+                        Get only master device of Virtual-Chassis devices -s, --multi-site      Prometheus _target_label_ to specific snmp exporter per site (multiple output.json with site names) -e EXPORTER, --exporter EXPORTER
+                        IP/FQDN (partial) name of SNMP exporter for Prometheus _target_label_ (multiple prometheus.yaml jobs with
+                        site names).
+By default, the site name is added at the end (if -s selected) but can be positioned with $site;
+                        $region can be used too
+  -n FIELD_SITE_NAME, --field_site_name FIELD_SITE_NAME
+                        IP/FQDN (partial) name of SNMP exporter for Prometheus _target_label_ (multiple prometheus.yaml jobs with
 ```

 The service discovery script requires the URL to the Netbox instance, an